Are you struggling to identify website visitors most likely to buy? Unsure who best to target your marketing efforts toward?

 MQL vs. SQL

-MQLs and Sales Qualified Leads (SQLs) are like teammates on a sports team, each playing a vital role.
+MQLs and Sales Qualified Leads (SQLs) are like teammates on a sports team, each playing a vital role, with the marketing team ensuring MQLs are properly nurtured before they are handed off to the sales team.

 As we’ve discussed, MQLs are leads who have shown interest in your brand.
 Perhaps they downloaded content or attended a webinar.